energysistem/manuals/42509-Energy_Phone_Max_4G_5000/en/26-warranty_procedure.md

-## <quick_guide>Warranty Procedure
+## <quick_guide> Warranty procedure

 Visit the Support section at http://www.energysistem.com/en/support and select your product to view the FAQ (Frequently Asked Questions), user manual, drivers and updates available, as the possibility to submit a query to the Technical Service or manage the warranty.

-1. You can check the availability of the user manual in your language at http://www.energysistem.com/guide/39725
+1. You can check the availability of the user manual in your language at http://www.energysistem.com/guide/42430

+2. También ponemos a tu disposición el teléfono para la gestión de garantía 902 294 294 (teléfono de soporte técnico válido solo para España).
+Antes de efectuar la llamada telefónica ten a mano el Ticket o Factura de compra y el número de serie del producto.

 2. Alternatively, you may prefer to contact the distributor from which you purchased the product, presenting the purchase receipt or invoice.

-** Important:** This warranty doesn’t cover any damage or loss to any data stored in warranty products, therefore Energy Sistem’s Technical Service will not assume any loss of the above mentioned information so it is recommended to make a backup of your data and to remove any data or personal data from its internal memory before you send the product, or to send it only with the original data.
+** Important:** This warranty doesn't cover any damage or loss to any data stored in warranty products, therefore Energy Sistem's Technical Service will not assume any loss of the above mentioned information.
+So it is recommended to make a backup of your data and remove any data or personal data from its internal memory before you send the product, or to send it only with the original data.
 Specifications are subject to change without notice.

 ## Trademarks